delphidabbler/delphi-tips/README.md

 The site is developed and deployed using Jekyll.
 Builds are published as a GitHub Pages website.

+> **Note:** The tips in this folder were derived from those in the `tips` folder, but have since been updated.
+These tips are the most current.

 ## `extra`

-There are two open document format documents.
+There are two open document format documents in this directory.

 * One contains a large number of tips downloaded from the former _Delphi Pool_ website.
 * The second contains tips collected online by _"topellina"_.

 There may be some duplication of tips between the PDF files and these documents.
-Conversely, some tips that appear in the PDFs may have been sourced and deleted from these files.
+Conversely, some tips that appear in the `docs/_tips` and `tips` directories may have been sourced,  and later deleted, from these files.

 ## `tips`

-Contains a PDF "print out" of each of old the DelphiDabbler.com tips page.
+Contains a PDF "print out" of each of old the DelphiDabbler.com tips pages.

+> **Note:** The tips in the `docs/_tips` directory represent the most recent version if the collection.
+These PDF versions are now **deprecated** and may be removed at some point.